Saturday, June 30, 2018

 In light of all the chaos, it appears Deadpool is doing something he's never done before- have fun!
 It's a vacation in space unlike any other!

 Some of the best work by Gerry Duggan.
-Along with Wilson's trek through the stars, there's also a special story formed by collecteing 13 secret covers together starring the Merc with a Mouth and one of the most important characters in Marvel history in the past 40 years.
+Along with Wilson's trek through the stars, there's also a special story formed by collecting 13 secret covers together starring the Merc with a Mouth and one of the most important characters in Marvel history in the past 40 years.

 A really fun read right before the crap hits the fan for Deadpool in the Secret Empire storyline.